videogular/videogular/README.md

 You could see a demo here: http://twofuckingdevelopers.com/examples/videogular/examples/

+**Videogular is currently under development** and now it's not working on iOS but we plan to provide support to all major platforms.

 ## How to use Videogular

 To start using Videogular, just create a `DIV` with the `videogular` attribute and the `video` tag inside.
 In AngularJS the HTML5 `poster` video attribute is not supported, so you could use `vg-poster` to add your image to your video tag.